elchinoo/tutorials-db/README.md

 # tutorials-db

-This is the repo for the database tutorials
+This is the main repo of the Database tutorial.